 Member States shall ensure that night workers and shift workers have safety and health protection appropriate to the nature of their work and that appropriate protection and prevention services or facilities with regard to the safety and health of night workers and shift workers are equivalent to those applicable to other workers and are available at all times.

 Member States shall take the measures necessary to ensure that an employer who intends to organise work according to a certain pattern takes account of the general principle of adapting work to the worker, with a view, in particular, to alleviating monotonous work and work at a predetermined work-rate, and of safety and health requirements, especially as regards breaks during working time.

-Working time - dedicated webpage of the European Foundation for the Improvement of Living and Working Conditions
+- European Foundation for the Improvement of Living and Working Conditions – webpage Working time